What are Executive Search Firms and How Do They Work?

-Contrarily, you may not want to leak too much information about your company’s leadership roles — keeping it confidential until you are confident that the candidate is truly interested in the opportunity.
-In large public corporations, hiring a new executive leader can cause stock price to change.
+Contrarily, you may not want to leak too much information about your company’s leadership roles — keeping it confidential until you are confident that the candidate is genuinely interested in the opportunity.
+In large public corporations, hiring a new executive leader can cause stock prices to change.
 With in-house recruiting, it can be tricky to maintain internal confidentiality.
 By using a third-party firm, exclusive company information isn’t part of the picture until the vetting process has progressed.
 The search will remain private and will not be a part of trending corporate gossip amongst other executives.

 Still unsure of what to do?
-Check out our extended list of questions you should ask yourself along with the pros and cons.
+Check out our extended list of questions you should ask yourself, along with the pros and cons.

 Case Study: Executive Search

 See how a global organization used IQTP's executive recruiting to build out its engineering leadership and to find a visionary to manage its worldwide talent acquisition needs.

 Because we augment our client’s team, we form a genuine partnership and are dedicated to their success.
 If that means we must make a hundred changes to the search, that’s what we’ll do.IQTalent Partners Executive Recruiter & Engagement Leader